quakelive-server-standards/quakelive-server-standards/docker/race/README.md

 The tags with which a server can be found in the Quake Live server browser.
 The default value is `race`.

-### `SERVERSTARTUP`

-The map the server chooses when starting up.
-If you set an invalid value, the server will not start properly.
-The default value is `startRandomMap`.

 ### `G_PASSWORD`

 A password that is needed when joining the server.
 The default value is none.